Production Engineering at Jane Street

 About the role

 Jane Street has an extensive tech landscape.
-By and large, our software engineers are responsible for both the development of their applications and the ongoing production support.
-But some applications, whether due to strict response requirements or some other characteristic of the production environment, require dedicated personnel to provide production support.
+By and large, our software engineers are responsible for both the development of their applications and ongoing production support.
+But some applications, whether due to strict response requirements or some other characteristic of the production environment, require dedicated personnel to provide support.

 Enter production engineers.